smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

-For the contract to keep track of addresses that roll the dice, the contract will need to use mappings.
-[Mappings](https://medium.com/upstate-interactive/mappings-in-solidity-explained-in-under-two-minutes-ecba88aff96e) are unique `key => value` pair data structures similar to hash tables in Java.
+To keep track of addresses that roll the dice, the contract uses mappings.
+[Mappings](https://medium.com/upstate-interactive/mappings-in-solidity-explained-in-under-two-minutes-ecba88aff96e) are unique key-value pair data structures similar to hash tables in Java.

 ```solidity
 mapping(bytes32 => address) private s_rollers;